Waste and packaging – Agriculture

 Plastic and packaging

-AB Agri has been mapping its packaging data to gain a precise understanding of its packaging usage and enable the identification of opportunities for improvement.
-This analysis has helped to set internal targets at business unit level aimed at reducing overall packaging use and increasing the volume of recycled plastic content.
+AB Agri continues to map its packaging data to build a more detailed understanding of its packaging usage, focusing on the identification of opportunities for improvement.
+This analysis has helped to set internal targets at business unit level, aimed at reducing overall packaging use and increasing the volume of recycled plastic content.

 EDITOR NOTE: